-Time is one of those critical commodities in health care – there always seems to be too little of it, and anything that we can do to improve efficiency is important.
-Being able to thoroughly disinfect a room with UV with one placement and one cycle is definitely a timesaver, but the question of whether you can really reach all surfaces in a room, even those in shadowed areas, with one cycle, persists.
+Time is a critical commodity in health care – there always seems to be too little of it, and anything that we can do to improve efficiency is important.
+Being able to thoroughly disinfect a room with UVC with one placement and one cycle is definitely a timesaver, but the question of whether you can really reach all surfaces in a room, even those in shadowed areas, with one cycle, persists.

 It’s a valid question and worth addressing.
 So, let’s take a look at what we know from the research that is already out there.
 Note that the following studies are independent, third-party studies in which Tru-D had no financial or scientific contribution.

 In their 2013 study, Anderson et. al. cultured sites in 39 rooms, including sites that were in shadowed (indirect) areas.
 They placed Tru-D in the center of the room and ran one cycle.
-We can see that a greater than 1 log10 reduction was achieved even in shadowed areas.
+A greater than 1 log10 reduction was achieved even in shadowed areas.
 These included sites in the bathroom – which does not require running a separate cycle.
 In fact, log10 reduction of C. diff was actually greater in this study in the indirect line of sight areas (1.18 log10) than in the direct line of sight areas (0.80 log10).

 Individual hospital results may vary based on numerous factors including adherence to standard disinfection protocol.

-To discuss further the properties of UV light and how Tru-D can be effective with one cycle, even in shadowed areas, visit tru-dpowerofone.com.
+To discuss further the properties of UVC light and how Tru-D can be effective with one cycle, even in shadowed areas, visit tru-dpowerofone.com.